Left-conservatism: Mexico

-The Ecologist Green Party of Mexico (PVEM), a Mexican centre-left environmentalist party that is part of the Sigamos Haciendo Historia electoral coalition with the progressive Morena party and Maoist Labor Party, maintains left-conservative and green conservative positions.
-In 2008, the PVEM initiated an advertising campaign in favor of reintroducing the death penalty in Mexico.
-During a 2009 interview, PVEM candidate Gamaliel Ramirez verbally attacked an openly gay candidate for mayor of Guadalajara and called for criminal laws against homosexuality to be established.
-That same year, during the 2009 Mexican legislative election, the party campaigned in favor of the death penalty for murderers and kidnappers and for the extension of school hours.
+The Ecologist Green Party of Mexico (PVEM), a Mexican centre-left environmentalist party that is part of the Sigamos Haciendo Historia electoral coalition with the progressive Morena party and the Maoist Labor Party, maintains left-conservative and green conservative positions.
+In 2008, the PVEM initiated an advertising campaign in favor of re-introducing the death penalty in Mexico.
+During a 2009 interview, PVEM candidate Gamaliel Ramirez verbally attacked an openly gay candidate for mayor of Guadalajara, and called for criminal laws against homosexuality to be established.
+That same year, during the 2009 Mexican legislative election, the party campaigned in favor of the death penalty for murderers and kidnappers, and for the extension of school hours.

 United States

-The Prohibition Party is a political party in the United States founded in 1869 known for its opposition to the sale or consumption of alcoholic beverages and for being an integral part of the temperance movement.
+The Prohibition Party is a political party in the United States founded in 1869 known for its opposition to the sale or consumption of alcoholic beverages, and for being an integral part of the temperance movement.

-Although it was never one of the leading parties in the United States, the Prohibition Party was once an important force in the Third Party System during the late 19th and early 20th centuries.
+Although it was never one of the leading parties in the United States, the Prohibition Party was an important force in the Third Party System during the late 19th and early 20th centuries.
 The organization declined during the Prohibition Era in the United States but saw a rise in vote totals following the repeal of the Eighteenth Amendment in 1933.
 However, following World War II it declined, with 1948 being the last time its presidential candidate received over 100,000 votes and 1976 being the last time the party received over 10,000 votes.
 Its platforms throughout the 19th century supported progressive and populist positions including women's suffrage, equal racial and gender rights, bimetallism, equal pay, and an income tax.
 The platform of the party today is progressive on economic issues in that it supports Social Security and free education, but is conservative on social issues, such as supporting temperance and advocating for a consistent life ethic.
 The party also advocates for environmental stewardship.